dani3l0/librusik/README.md

 If you encounter a bug, remember to attach some logs (exception traceback or just a detailed description).

-**After June 2023, only merge requests will be accepted.**
+**After May 2023, only merge requests will be accepted.**

 -----

 ## Some other words

-Because this was my first app written in Python, code is a fucking mess.
+Because this was my first app written in Python, code is a terrible mess.
 Don't expect it to be super readable and flexible.

-_It just works_
+_It just works_ (It actually worked since 2020 xD)